 To render the documentation locally (you need Git and Docker):

-- Click on Clone or download to copy the repository URL
+- On the GitHub page, click on Clone or download to copy the repository URL

 git clone <repository-url>

 git checkout <branch>

 - Render the documentation, as described in How to Render Documentation

 Changes in TYPO3 documentation are announced via the following channels:

 Here is a list of documentation that was created recently: